elysemontano/elyse-lecture-notes/react/react-state.md

 ### Goals
 - Modeling git workflow putting a React app inside a shared repo
-- Review of basic React class components structure
+- Review of basic React functional components structure
-- Adding a constructor and state object
+- Adding a state object using useState()
-- Adding logic to a React class component
+- Adding logic to a React functional component
 - Invoking a component multiple times creating multiple instances of a single class that operate independently
 - Discuss the syntax differences of inline styling in JSX vs HTML

 ### Major Takeaways
-- Constructor and state object syntax
+- useState() and state object syntax
-- Placement of constructor, logic, and render inside a React class component
+- Placement of logic, and render inside a React functional component
-- `setState()` method
+- `useState()` method

 ### Lecture
 - Create a branch